In-patient luxury rehab center in Thailand

 Like other opioids, hydrocodone activates the reward center in the brain and changes the way your brain processes pain and pleasure.
 The drug can trigger the release of dopamine and endorphins, feel-good neurotransmitters.
 These neurotransmitters muffle pain perception and intensify feelings of pleasure.
 As a result, they create a temporary but powerful sensation of wellbeing.

 When a dose wears off, a person is usually left wishing they could experience the same thing again.
-This could lead to misuse of hydrocodone and increase the risk of tolerance, dependence, and addiction according to Mayo Clinic.
+This could lead to misuse of hydrocodone and increase the risk of tolerance, dependence, and addiction, according to an article on how opioid addiction occurs from Mayo Clinic.
 All this happens because hydrocodone induces a feeling of euphoria that is more powerful or intense than good feelings occurring naturally.

 Sometimes, the affected person is reluctant to admit they have a problem.
-In these situations, a strong support system is crucial, according to the CDC.
+In these situations, a strong support system is crucial, according to an article titled, “Recovery is Possible: Treatment for Opioid Addiction” from the CDC.
 Everyone can play a role in a person’s recovery from hydrocodone addiction by encouraging them to get counseling and supporting them through the treatment process.

 To sum up, counseling is necessary when a person starts misusing hydrocodone as a preventative measure to reduce the risk of addiction.
 However, counseling is also an important segment of the hydrocodone addiction treatment process as it helps patients improve mental health and address triggers that promote risky behaviors such as drug abuse.